cocogitto/website/src/coco_guide/README.md

 Upon save a commit will be created with the body and footer typed.

 ::: tip
-There are to kind of footer separators in conventional commits : `token: message` and `token #message`.
+There are two kinds of footer separators in conventional commits : `token: message` and `token #message`.

 GitHub automatically link issues prefixed with a hash.